fu9ar/sql-ecology/03-sql-joins-aliases.md

 species codes.

     SELECT *
-    FROM surveys JOIN species
+    FROM Demographics JOIN MeasuresofBirthAndDeath
-    ON surveys.species_id = species.species_id
+    ON Demographics.CHSI_County_Name = MeasuresofBirthandDeath.CHSI_County_Name

 `ON` is like `WHERE`, it filters things out according to a test condition.
 We use the `table.colname` format to tell the manager what column in which table we are referring to.

 Alternatively, we can use the word `USING`, as a short-hand.
-In this case we are telling the manager that we want to combine `surveys` with `species` and that the common column is `species_id`.
+In this case we are telling the manager that we want to combine `Demographics` with `MeasuresofBirthandDeath` and that the common column is `CHSI_County_Name`.

     SELECT *
-    FROM surveys JOIN species
+    FROM Demographics JOIN MeasuresofBirthandDeath
-    USING (species_id)
+    USING (CHSI_County_Name)

 We often won't want all of the fields from both tables, so anywhere we would